samdjstevens/ecs-microservices-workshop/docs/first-service.md

 In the security group, we allow all incoming connections from **within the VPC** to port 80 on our service.
 This means that requests to the service from within the VPC will be allowed, whilst requetss from outside of it (if the service was publically available) would be rejected.

-We then create a new `FargateService`, specifying the cluster it should go in, the name, which task definition to use, how many instances of the task definition to run, and finally to use the security group we created.
+We then create a new `FargateService`, specifying the cluster it should go in, which task definition to use, how many instances of the task definition to run, and finally to use the security group we created.

 Run `cdk deploy` to deploy the changes to the stack and create the service.